Iyengar111/NanoLog/README.md

 # Guaranteed and Non Guaranteed logging
 * Nanolog supports Guaranteed logging i.e. log messages are never dropped even at extreme logging rates.
 * Nanolog also supports Non Guaranteed logging.
 Uses a ring buffer to hold log lines.
-When the ring gets full, the previous log line in the slot will be dropped.
+In case of extreme logging rate when the ring gets full (i.e. the consumer thread cannot pop items fast enough), the previous log line in the slot will be dropped.
 Does not block producer even if the ring buffer is full.

 # Usage
 ```c++